microsoft/FluidFramework/BREAKING.md

 The `loader` property from `MockFluidDataStoreContext` class was deprecated in release 0.37 and is now removed.
 Refer the following deprecation warning: [Loader in data stores deprecated](#Loader-in-data-stores-deprecated)

 ### `maxMessageSize` removed from `IConnectionDetails` and `IDocumentDeltaConnection`
-The `maxMessageSize` property from `IConnectionDetails` and `IDocumentDeltaConnection` was deprecated in 0.51, and has now been removed.
+The `maxMessageSize` property from `IConnectionDetails` and `IDocumentDeltaConnection` was deprecated in 0.51, and has now been removed from the `container-definitions` and `driver-definitions` packages respectively.
 To replace its functionality, use `serviceConfiguration.maxMessageSize`.

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)